HongdaZhou-cloud/HongdaZhou-cloud.github.io/_posts/2023-05-25-fastai_learning4.md

 <img width="401" alt="2023-05-25_141542" src="https://github.com/HongdaZhou-cloud/HongdaZhou-cloud.github.io/assets/132418400/e7aff459-a61c-4cc4-aab8-fc1bf59d04d1">

-This happens when the learning rate is much larger than the optimal value (α3 >> α4).
-Because the learning rate is very large, the algorithm never tries to descend the error mountain.
-Instead, it overshoots the optimal weight in the first step and continues overshooting in the next steps.
-After the first few steps, the error starts to increase as the optimizer diverges away from the minimum value.
-In the final steps, the optimizer is oscillating around a higher error than the started error value.
+When the learning rate is much larger than the optimal value (α3 >> α4), the algorithm overshoots the optimal weight drastically and diverges away from the minimum.
+Instead of descending the error mountain, the optimizer continues to overshoot, causing the error to increase and the algorithm to diverge.
+The optimizer oscillates around a higher error than the initial value and fails to converge.

 Scenario 4: Properly convergence with the optimal learning rate

-We should avoid all three cases above, especially the third one.
-The optimal learning rate occurs somewhere between α1 and α2 (α1 < α4 < α2).
-With the optimal learning rate, the algorithm reaches the minimum in a short period of time with a considerably fewer number of epochs
+To avoid the issues mentioned above, it is crucial to use the optimal learning rate, which lies between α1 and α2 (α1 < α4 < α2).
+With the optimal learning rate, the algorithm converges to the minimum quickly and requires a significantly fewer number of epochs to achieve satisfactory results.
+Using the right learning rate allows the algorithm to make precise adjustments to the model's parameters, facilitating efficient convergence and better performance.

-In fastai, We can directly use fastai's learn.lr_find() method to find the optimal learning rate.
+In fastai, we can directly use fastai's learn.lr_find() method to find the optimal learning rate.

 ```python
 learn.lr_find()